openmv/openmv-ide/README.md

           $ sudo apt-get install chrpath
           $ sudo apt-get install p7zip-full
           ```
-    7. Install additional build dependencies for OpenMV-IDE:
-		Note: If in the future OpenMV-IDE dependencies change as new functionality is added, this
-		list will have to be updated and a new sysroot image will have to be created:
+    7. Install additional build dependencies for OpenMV-IDE.
+Note: If in the future OpenMV-IDE dependencies change as new functionality is added, this list will have to be updated and a new sysroot image will have to be created:
           ```
           $ sudo apt-get install libusb-1.0.0 libusb-1.0.0-dev libusb-dev python-pip
           $ sudo pip install pyusb